gallowayevan/nursingfront/content/briefs/overview.md

 used to see which programs are producing graduates for a more local versus more regional market.
-Both UNC-CH and Fayetteville State graduates travel an average 20 miles from their program to their first practice location while graduates from Appalachian State University, East Carolina, UNC-Wilmington, and Western Carolina University diffuse their graduates more broadly across the state.
+Both UNC-CH and Fayetteville State graduates travel an average 20 miles from their program to their first practice location, while graduates from Appalachian State University, East Carolina, UNC-Wilmington, and Western Carolina University diffuse their graduates more broadly across the state.